Gabriella439/nixos-in-production/manuscript/BigPicture.md

   - Environment variables

 In extreme cases, you can even embed non-Nix code inside of Nix and do "pure software development".
 In other words, you can author inline code written within another language inside of a NixOS configuration file.
-We'll walk through an example of this later on in the "Our first web server" chapter.
+We'll include one example of this later on in the "Our first web server" chapter.

 ## Architecture